telehash/telehash.github.io/faq.md

 * **How does telehash compare to X?** - There are a [great many](https://github.com/redecentralize/alternative-internet) efforts that have some similarity to telehash, it's not possible to maintain a comparison to all of them as most are constantly evolving.
 Many of the telehash developers help on multiple projects and believe that this is a collective effort, frequently combining and sharing solutions to move everyone ahead.

+* <a name="simultaneous" />**Can one hashname be used in two places at once?** - As two completely distinct/decoupled entities, no, it would cause conflicting line handshakes depending on whichever hashname responded first.
+If implemented so that there is some shared private state/storage mechanism between the instances where line information is held and coordinated, then yes a hashname can be available at many different network locations.
+For example, one hashname can be used from many datacenters simultaneously as long as they all use the same distributed database for line state.

 <a name="dht" />
 ## Distributed Hash Table